StarID¶

 attribute.

-A boolean specifying whether to ignore extracted image points where multiple catalogue points are within the specified tolerance.
+A boolean specifying whether to ignore extracted image points where multiple catalog points are within the specified tolerance.

-A boolean specifying whether to ignore possible catalogue to image point pairs where multiple image points are within the specified tolerance of a single catalogue point.
+A boolean specifying whether to ignore possible catalog to image point pairs where multiple image points are within the specified tolerance of a single catalog point.

 A boolean flag specifying whether to use multi-processing to speed up the RANSAC process.